-Recoverability of Loan to Associate
+Recoverability of Loan to Associate (\$972,000)

-Refer to note 11 to the financial report
+Refer to note 11 in the financial report.

 The loan provided by Lovin Pharma International Limited ("Lovin Pharma"), domiciled in Ireland, to its associate company in Malaysia, Mitre Focus Sdn Bhd ("Mitre Focus"), was made for the purpose of financing property development in Malaysia.